-Name of service/policy/proce edure being reviewed: Information Sharing Policy New or existing service/polic cy/procedure: Existing Date of Assessment: 23rd Ma rch 2023 For the service/policy/proced breaking the policy or impler dure and its implementation answer the one on the one on the one on the one on the one of the one o uestions a - c below against each cha racteristic (if relevant consider Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
-For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy or its impl ementation being assessed: Race and Ethnicity None Not applicable None Gender None Not applicable None Age None Not applicable None Religion None Not applicable None Disability Visual accessibility of this policy Already in Arial font size 12.
+Name of service/policy/proc edure being reviewed: Information Sharing policy

+New or existing service/police

+Date of Assessment: 23 rd Ma rch 2023

+For the service/policy/procedure breaking the policy or imple dure and its implementation answer the c mentation down into areas) questions a - c below against each cha racteristic (if relevant conside

+Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
+For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality

+The area of policy or its imp lementation being assessed:

+Race and Ethnicity None Not applicable None

+Gender None Not applicable None

+Age None Not applicable None

+Religion None Not applicable None

+Disability Visual accessibility of this policy Already in Arial font size 12.
 Use of technology by end user.
-This policy can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request None Sexuality None Not applicable None Pregnancy and Maternity None Not applicable None
+This policy can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request None

+Sexuality None Not applicable None

+Pregnancy and Maternity None Not applicable None